Geu-Pro2023/Wildlife_Chatbot/README.md

 3. **Interface Features**:
    - Left sidebar: Chat history and navigation
    - Dark mode toggle: Bottom-left settings icon
-   - Typing indicators: Shows when bot is responding
+   - Typing indicators: Shows when the bot is responding

 4. **Example Queries**:
    - "How to help oil-covered birds?"